asamuzaK/withExEditorHost/README.md

 ## Host setup

+Note: If you already have Node.js installed, it is recommended to get the host from npm.
-NOTE: If Node.js is already installed, [Host setup from npm](#host-setup-from-npm) is recommended.
+For details, refer to [Host setup from npm](#host-setup-from-npm).

 When setting up the host, disable withExEditor installed in the browser.